acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 ## Adding Your Code ##

-If a module called "main" exists in a CommonJS package, that module will be evaluated as soon as your program is loaded.
-For an add-on, that means that the "main" module will be evaluated as soon as the host application (such as Firefox) has enabled your program as an extension.

-So in the `lib` directory, open the file called "main.js" and replace its contents with the following:
+In the `lib` directory, open the file called `main.js` and replace its contents with the following:

     // Import the APIs we need.